Beyond Stellar Rank: Control Parameters for Scalable Optical Non-Gaussian State Generation: Overview of non-Gaussian control parameters and two-mode examples

 In this setting, the non-Gaussian control parameters are defined as quantities that capture the structure of the output state and depend solely on the control mode, as formalized in the following proposition (restated and proven as Theorem~\ref{thm:particle_form} in Sec.~\ref{sec:c0_gps}). \begin{proposition} The output state of any two-mode non-Gaussian state generator can be expressed in the following \emph{particle form}

-where $\gaussprop$ denotes proportionality up to a Gaussian unitary operation.
-The parameters $s_0 \geq 0$ and $\delta_0 \in \mathbb{C}$, determined solely by the properties of the control mode, are called the \emph{non-Gaussian phase sensitivity} and \emph{non-Gaussian asymmetry}, respectively.
+where $\hat a$ ($\hat a^\dagger$) denotes the annihilation (creation) operator satisfying $[\hat a,\hat a^\dagger]=1$, $\ket{0}$ is the corresponding vacuum state, and $\gaussprop$ denotes proportionality up to a Gaussian unitary operation.
+The measured photon number $n$ sets the \emph{stellar rank} \cite{stellar_rank,stellar_rank_original,core_state,stellar_rank_heterodyne,radim_atom_ng} of the output state.
+We introduce the parameters $s_0 \geq 0$ and $\delta_0 \in \mathbb{C}$, determined solely by the properties of the control mode, called \emph{non-Gaussian phase sensitivity} and \emph{non-Gaussian asymmetry}, respectively.
 Together, they are referred to as the \emph{non-Gaussian control parameters}. \end{proposition}

 By tuning these two parameters, even at a fixed stellar rank $n$, a surprisingly diverse class of non-Gaussian states can be engineered within this simple setup, as shown in Fig.~\ref{fig:gps_landscape}(b).
 The case $(s_0,\delta_0)=(0,0)$ yields a Fock state.
 Increasing $s_0$ gradually transforms it into a phase-sensitive state, while a nonzero $\delta_0$ biases the state, breaking the mirror symmetry in phase space.
 Notably, the regimes $s_0 > 1$ and $0 \leq s_0 < 1$ correspond to photon-subtracted and photon-added states, respectively (Sec.~\ref{sec:classification}).
 In addition, two important classes, approximations of Schrödinger cat states and cubic phase states (CPS), lie within this spectrum, providing intuition for the roles of the two parameters, as described below.